krissen/output-panel.nvim/README.md

 - The overlay automatically attaches to VimTeX builds: it opens when a compile starts, streams live log output, and hides itself a short time after success.
 - Failed builds stay visible until you manually close them so you can read the error trace.
 - Notifications mirror each build status without any additional configuration.
+- Prefer to open the overlay manually?
+Set `auto_open.enabled = false` and use the commands below whenever you want to peek at the log.

 ### Manual control